Selecting a Video Camera

 3. Prosumer grade, which are more difficult to use but give you lots more artistic control.

-4. Professional grade cameras which are sturdier, higher quality versions of the prosumer cameras.
-Professional grade cameras are fantastic but you do not even need to THINK about using one unless you are really doing a high level project.
+4. Professional grade cameras, which are sturdier, higher quality versions of the prosumer cameras.
+Professional grade cameras are fantastic, but you do not even need to THINK about using one unless you are really doing a high level project.

 What are the Differences?

 Believe it or not, the differences you find in these four levels of camera are not drastic differences in the final image quality.
-Yes, the image quality improves as you go up but really, some of the tiny little cameras get a great picture.
+Yes, the image quality improves as you go up, but really, some of the tiny little cameras get a great picture.

-The biggest difference with higher grade cameras is that the higher you go the more independent, manual control the camera operator has.
-Higher grade cameras have more features that affect the picture quality and they are all under the videographer’s control.
-That, plus high level cameras have better individual parts that are higher quality and sturdier, especially the lens.
+The biggest difference with higher grade cameras is that the higher you go, the more independent, manual control the camera operator has.
+Higher grade cameras have more features that affect the picture quality, and they are all under the videographer’s control.
+Video photographers working at a high-end level tend to prefer manual control.
+Beginners tend to prefer automatic.

-prosumer video camera
+video camera

 So if you are looking for easy point and shoot, you do not want a professional grade or prosumer grade.
 A consumer grade is going to be easier to use and still get a quality picture, maybe even as good as a higher level camera.